-Write a program that computes the volume V of a cube with sides of length L = 4 cm and prints the result to the screen.
+Write a program that computes the volume V of a cube with sides of length $L=4\,\mathrm{cm}$ and prints the result to the screen.
 Both V and L should be defined as separate variables in the program.
 Run the program and confirm that the correct result is printed.

-Hint See ball.py in the text.
-Filename: cube_volume.py.
+Hint See ball.m in the text.
+Filename: cube_volume.m.